keu/docs/astro/cli/get-started.md

 6. Paste the code into a new `.py` in the `dags` folder of your Astro project.
 7. Run the DAG from the Airflow UI.

 This DAG demonstrates how you can define task dependencies using the TaskFlow API, which is a popular, more Pythonic method of writing DAGs.
-Instead of defining dependencies with bitshift operators, we can do so with direct calls to functions that have been decorated as tasks.
+Instead of defining dependencies with bitshift operators, you can use direct calls to functions that have been decorated as tasks.
 In the example DAG, the following line:

 ```python
 store_data(process_data(extract_bitcoin_price()))